History of Assam: British annexation of Assam

 In 1824, the First Anglo-Burmese War broke out.
 The British attacked the Burmese garrison in Assam and by 1825, the Burmese were expelled from Assam.Barbaruah Hiteshwar Ahomar Din or A History of Assam under the Ahoms 1st Edition 1981 Assam Publication Board Guwahati page 327-328Bhuyan S.K.
 Tungkhungia Buranji or A History of Assam 1681–1826 A.D.
 Department of Historical and Antiquarian studies in Assam, Guwahati 2nd Edition 1968 page 210-211 According to the Treaty of Yandabo, the Burmese Monarch Bagyidaw renounce all claims on Assam.
 The British thus became the masters of Brahmaputra Valley and they began to consolidate their rule in Assam.
 In 1830, the Kachari king Govinda Chandra was assassinated.
 Seizing this opportunity, the British annexed Kachari kingdom in 1832.
 In 1833, the Ahom prince Purandar Singha was made a tributary ruler in Upper Assam.
 But owing to mismanagement and failure to pay regular revenue, the British authorities annexed his kingdom in 1838.
 In 1835, the kingdom of Jaintia was also annexed.
-In 1842, the region of Matak and Sadiya was also annexed by British authorities, and in 1854, the North Cachar Hill district, under Tularam Senapati's administration, was also annexed into British Empire, thereby completing their conquest and consolidation of their rule in Assam.
+In 1842, the Kingdom of Matak and the region of Sadiya was also annexed by British authorities, and in 1854, the North Cachar Hill district, under Tularam Senapati's administration, was also annexed into British Empire, thereby completing their conquest and consolidation of their rule in Assam.